gytis-ivaskevicius/flake-utils-plus/README.md

 # How to use this flake #

-Example flake with all available attributes can be found [Here](https://github.com/gytis-ivaskevicius/flake-utils-plus/blob/master/examples/fully-featured-flake.nix).
+Example flake with all available attributes can be found [Here](https://github.com/gytis-ivaskevicius/flake-utils-plus/blob/master/examples/fully-featured/flake.nix).
+(WARNING: Quite overwhelming)

-And more realistic flake example can be found [Here](https://github.com/gytis-ivaskevicius/flake-utils-plus/blob/master/examples/somewhat-realistic-flake.nix).
+And more realistic flake example can be found [Here](https://github.com/gytis-ivaskevicius/flake-utils-plus/blob/master/examples/somewhat-realistic/flake.nix).

+But in reality - you probably should be checking out the config examples listed above.

 Looking to add a kick-ass repl to your config?
 Create and import something along the lines of this:
 ```nix